 Logward makes world-class supply chain software to provide logistics professionals with better visibility.
 How does Logward do it?
-With three clouds to manage supply chains on a single platform:
+With three types of solutions to manage supply chains on a single platform:

-- Sourcing Cloud – Collaborate with suppliers, manufacturers, operations team, and customers to align incoming and outgoing purchase orders to consolidate transport
+- Sourcing Solutions – Collaborate with suppliers, manufacturers, operations team, and customers to align sales and purchase orders for freight consolidation

-- Procurement Cloud – Manage all rates and tenders in one place, and visualize allocated capacity that has been agreed with carriers in advance
+- Procurement Solutions – Manage all rates and tenders in one place, and visualize allocated capacity that has been agreed with carriers in advance

-- Transport Cloud – Visualize transport from deciding on routes to booking to tracking delivery, as well as optimize processes by connecting with authorities and managing documentation
+- Transport Solutions – Visualize transport from deciding on routes to booking to tracking delivery, as well as optimize processes by connecting with authorities and managing documentation